karinevilleneuve/benchmarking_eDNA_method_AlbertaFish/README.md

 # General description

-Script and data associated used to benchmarket sets of methods frequently employed to analyse eDNA sequencing outputs.
+Script and associated data used to benchmark sets of methods frequently employed to analyse eDNA sequencing outputs.

 # Required files, scripts and programs